three-mountaineers/twitch_bot/README.md

 ## Section 4: Let the chatbot act as you (or another account)

-1. Hit "Ctrl + Windows key" -> "Command Prompt"
+1. Hit "Windows" + "Q" key -> "Command Prompt"
 2. Change directory to where you downloaded the code
 3. Type the following into the "Command Prompt" window: `python -m mountaineer_bot.twitch_auth -c env.cfg`.
 You should see the first line to pop up is `* Serving Flask app 'twitch_auth'`
 4. Open your browser and go to `http://localhost:3000/login/me`